Honda Accord vs. Hyundai Sonata Car Insurance

 Start a Free QuoteCompare car insurance rates and save on your next policy.

-• Out of 11 models in the 2024 midsize car segment, the Honda Accord ranks third and the Hyundai Sonata ranks eighth for insurance affordability.
+• Out of 11 models in the 2024 midsize car segment, the Honda Accord ranks second and the Hyundai Sonata ranks eighth for insurance affordability.

 • If cheap car insurance is your goal, the EX-L Hybrid and Sport Hybrid trims are the cheapest Honda Accord models to insure, while the Hybrid Blue and Hybrid Limited trims are the cheapest Hyundai Sonata models to insure.